 Gene expression is the process by which information from a gene is used in the synthesis of a functional protein.
-NGS-based mRNA analysis enables the significant multiplexing of biomarker targets (e.g., ER, ERCC1).
+Sequencing-based mRNA analysis enables the significant multiplexing of biomarker targets (e.g., ER, ERCC1).

 Changes in the protein expression as measured by IHC has been utilized for many years as the gold-standard to quantitate the actual translation of altered gene products.
 Our ability to interrogate key protein markers (e.g. PD-L1, HER2, AR, MGMT, TOP1) provides insights on potential response to both cytotoxic agents as well as emerging clinical trials.